-If the Neighbour Cell Information List IE is present in the GNB-CU CONFIGURATION UPDATE message, the receiving gNB-DU shall use the received information for Cross Link Interference management and/or NR-DC power coordination.
+If the Neighbour Cell Information List IE is present in the GNB-CU CONFIGURATION UPDATE message, the receiving gNB-DU shall use the received information for Cross Link Interference management and/or NR-DC power coordination and/or network energy saving.
 The gNB-DU shall consider the received Neighbour Cell Information List IE content valid until reception of an update of the IE for the same cell(s).
-If the Intended TDD DL-UL Configuration NR IE absent from the Neighbour Cell Information List IE, whereas the corresponding NR CGI IE is present, the receiving gNB-DU shall remove the previously stored Neighbour Cell Information IE corresponding to the NR CGI.
+If the Intended TDD DL-UL Configuration NR IE and Cell DTX/DRX configuration IE are absent from the Neighbour Cell Information List IE, whereas the corresponding NR CGI IE is present, the receiving gNB-DU shall remove the previously stored Neighbour Cell Information IE corresponding to the NR CGI.
+If the Cell DTX/DRX configuration IE is present in the GNB-CU CONFIGURATION UPDATE message, the receiving gNB-DU shall, if supported, use the received information to determine its cell DTX/DRX configuration for network energy saving.

 If the GNB-CU CONFIGURATION UPDATE message includes Transport Layer Address Info IE, the gNB-DU shall, if supported, take into account for IPSec tunnel establishment.